m10hit/BBC_Clone/README.md

 # BBC_Clone
 The clone of the famous news website - BBC.
-It is a static website.
+It is a static website which can be accessed from the link - https://m10hit.github.io/BBC_Clone/

 # Tools Used
 Used HTML5 and CSS3 to develop the clone of the news website BBC.